radio3-network/.github/profile/README.md

 The preference is to reuse as many existing building block as possible.
 From decade-old protocols to popular inexpensive hardware techniques.
 These take priority over elitist/hipped hardware or software.
 Make robust product choices to be used today with equipment from the past and the future.

 Reusing of current hardware becomes easier for others to replicate the devices by themselves, keeping the instructions and construction techniques as simple as possible for others to assemble.
-Reuse permits partnerships, instead of creating a new wheel just reuse an existing whell and ask their developers to build it together.
+Reuse permits partnerships, instead of creating a new wheel just reuse an existing wheel and ask their developers to build it together with you.
 Through volunteer cooperation we build something to truly be proud about.
 Volunteers, partners and contributers are credited in the history of this platform to be remembered by next generations.

 Repairing is critical.
 First because it avoids costs of acquiring new hardware or building new untested software from scratch, second because it reduces ecologial waste and third: new hardware might not even be available after a few decades in the future.
 Hardware and software are increasingly difficult for technicians to repair by themselves.
 This is aggravated throught "planned obsolescency" and our deliberate choice of low-cost equipment that is affortable to most people.
 For these reasons we aim to keep each product well-documented, with the necessary files preserved on long-term stable storage and by design so that they can be repaired.